Wednesday 25th of November

 Being English here is a great novelty and some of the girls almost swoon when we speak, and almost all say that it sounds ‘just like The Beatles.’
 We have been invited to one girl’s house for Thanksgiving simply so that her mother can hear us speak.

-<NOTE: My father and Colin sounded NOTHING like the Beatles, as the Beatles had thick Liverpudlian accents, while Dad and Colin had very neutral ‘received pronunciation’ English accents!>
+<NOTE: Tony and Colin sounded NOTHING like the Beatles!
+While the Beatles had thick Liverpudlian accents, Tony and Colin had very neutral ‘received pronunciation’ English accents!>

 It’s a very friendly place and I’m sure it will be very pleasant working there, although we will only be there just over a week as we shall have to leave when we go to Florida.